Cpt-JackL/Honey-Port/ReadMe.txt

 WARNING:
 * Incorrect setting of this variable might result serious problem on your server
 * User that running this application must have privilege to execute the command, otherwise it will not work.

 Example:
 For Linux with iptables, you should use:
 General.BanCmd=iptables -A INPUT -s %ip -j DROP
+For Windows with Windows Firewall, you should use:
+General.BanCmd=PowerShell New-NetFirewallRule -DisplayName "Honey_Port_%ip" -Direction Inbound -Action Block -RemoteAddress %ip
 %ip will be replaced with detected IP on a detection

 General.UnbanCmd - Command to execute when a ban time is expired